goodyduru/goodyduru.github.io/_posts/2022-07-07-building-oauth.md

 Before we talk about OAuth of the Authorization Code kind, we need to understand what the parties/roles are.

 ### OAuth Parties/Roles
-* Resource Owner: The user/entity that owns the resources and is capable of granting access to it.
+* **Resource Owner**: The user/entity that owns the resources and is capable of granting access to it.
 For the purpose of this article, resource owner will be called user.

-* Client: The application that requires access to the resource.
+* **Client**: The application that requires access to the resource.
 Once authorization is granted by the user, the application makes resource requests on behalf of the user.

-* Authorization Server: This server handles authentication and authorization on behalf of the **resource server**.
+* **Authorization Server**: This server handles authentication and authorization on behalf of the **resource server**.
 It handles the authentication of the user via the authentication endpoint.
 Once that is successful, authentication of the **client** is done.
-If this is also successful, an access token is then issued to the **client**.
+If this is also successful, an access token is then issued to the **client** via the token endpoint.

-* Resource Server: The server protects the resource on behalf of the user.
+* **Resource Server**: The server protects the resource on behalf of the user.
 Once authorization has been granted by the the **authorization server**, the resource server accepts and responds to protected resource requests by the client.

 ### How It Works
 <image src="/assets/images/oauth/auth_code_flow.png">

-_Illustration showing the OAuth 2.0 flow, from [Digital Ocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)
+_Illustration showing the OAuth 2.0 flow, from [Digital Ocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)_

 #### Client Registration
 Before a client can be involved in the OAuth flow, it needs to be registered with the **Authorization Server**.
 This registration is done for security reasons to ensure the client is verified.
 The client name and website will be required as information for registration.
 Some OAuth service will also request for the Redirect/Callback URL.